sofonias101/aloha-project/README.md

 This is a project shopping website.

-The webpage was made with basic HTML and CSS.
+The webpage was made with basic HTML,CSS and JavaScript.